 In any human activity involving potential hazard, the value of training cannot be over emphasized.
 Those employees associated with the operation of a powder coating facility should be thoroughly familiarized with the functioning of all components and motivated to maintain the equipment in proper working order.
 Periodic refresher sessions will keep employees proficiency at a high level.

-Proper eye and face protection must be worn when employees are working at or near a conveyor system carrying racking devices and hanger hooks.
+Person protection equipment (PPE) like proper eye and face protection must be worn when employees are working at or near a conveyor system carrying racking devices and hanger hooks.

 Personal cleanliness should be maintained at all times.
 Soap and water clean up to remove powder from the skin at break time and after the shift should be encouraged.
 Realistic rules must be set for the use of filter type respirators any time employees are exposed to dusty conditions.
 Specific instructions should be given to assure that they do not use air blast nozzles to blow off powder from the skin.